 If you are missing a few teeth in your smile, you should know that it can affect much more than how people perceive you.
 Patients who are missing teeth are at increased risk for poor nutrition, tooth decay, and even jaw deterioration.
 To prevent serious oral health issues, our Grand Rapids dentist at Complete Health Dentistry recommend asking an experienced family dentist if you are a candidate for dental implants or other dental restorations.

 In this blog post, we will go over how dental implants can improve your smile and overall oral health.
-If you are interested in learning more about the dentist today to schedule a consultation.
-The include being able to eat a well-balanced diet, as well as preventing tooth decay and further tooth loss., call your
+If you are interested in learning more about the dental implant procedure, call your dentist today to schedule a consultation.
+The health benefits of dental implants include being able to eat a well-balanced diet, as well as preventing tooth decay and further tooth loss.

 Keeps Teeth in Place and Prevents Cavities